jackiezkl/ctfd-edu/README.md

 ![registration](registration.png)

-9. When setting up the event time, set start and end time here or change it in `Admin` -> `Config` page.
+9. When setting up the event time, set start and end time now or change it in `Admin` -> `Config` page later.
 10. A token is needed before running the `main.py` program.
-To do that, login as admin, then go to `Settings`-->`access tokens`-->select a time-->`Generate`.
-If you don't select a time, it will default to expire in a month.
+To do that, login as admin, then go to `Settings`-->`access tokens`-->select a expiration date-->`Generate`.
+If you don't select a date, it will default to expire in a month.

 ![token](token.png)